Bikatr7/CS3300GroupProject/README.md

 ## Description
 This repository contains the coursework for CS 3300 at the University of Colorado Colorado Springs, developed during the Fall 2024 semester.
 With all code implemented in Python.

+## Requirements
+Bullet points of requirements/basic overview of problem

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.